Smollky7/Smollky7/README.md

 <h1 align='center'>
- Olá welcome to my profile! 👋
+ Hello welcome to my profile! 👋
 • My name is Jardel but they know me by Smollky 👨‍💻
 </h1>